 How much you’ll need to pay, typically in Bitcoin, to get the decryption key, or to have the hijacker decrypt your files.

 Where and how to transfer the ransom.

 The deadline: if you don’t pay by a certain date and/or time, the ransom may increase, or the attacker may threaten to permanently encrypt or delete your files.

 While your device is infected with ransomware, any attempts to open your encrypted files will most likely be met with an error message informing you that your files are corrupt, invalid, or cannot be located.

 There are four different forms of ransomware attack that vary in severity, ranging from annoying to life-threatening.
 Some lock you out of your computer, while others can eradicate your files and render your operating system useless.
 The one thing they all have in common is a ransom demand.
 Here’s an overview of the different types of ransomware that currently exist.
 It’s also worth noting that new types are continuously being developed.

-- Doxing: The act of doxing is not technically a form of ransomware, but it is a serious digital threat that involves a ransom demand.
+Doxxing: The act of doxxing is not technically a form of ransomware, but it is a serious digital threat that can involve a ransom demand.
 Through a malicious file or link, the attacker gains access to your sensitive personal data, including usernames, passwords, credit card numbers, and passport details.
 You then get a message telling you that unless you pay a fee, your attacker will publish your information.
 Visit our free Avast Hack Check tool to make sure none of your passwords have leaked or been stolen.